Luxury in Fashion: Meaning and Evolution

 An idea that can obviously also be influenced by the preferences , perspectives and expectations of the individual person.

-Not to mention what is considered “luxury” can change over time given the seasonal nature of fashion and current trends .
+Not to mention what is considered “luxurious” can change over time given the seasonal nature of fashion and current trends .

 It is true, however, that there are certain quality standards that define luxury in fashion.

-From the use of fine materials to the craftsmanship of the workmanship, the meticulous attention to detail , the uniqueness of the design of clothing and accessories.
+From the use of fine materials to the craftsmanship of the workmanship, the meticulous attention to detail , the unique design of clothing and accessories.

 Let's go into detail.